cherche/joemat-interface/README.md

 `joemat/joematInterface.dylib`.

 ## Installing
-Ensure `joematInterface.dylib` is in one of the directories in the MATLAB path.
+Ensure `joematInterface.dylib` (or `.so`) is in one of the directories in the MATLAB path.
 To do this temporarily, run the command
 ```m
 addPath("path/to/joemat-interface/joemat")
 ```
-Next, add `mlfunctions/` to the MATLAB path.
+Similarly, add `mlfunctions/` to the MATLAB path.

 ## Usage
 Fix a dimension n and denote the type `matrixSeq` corresponding to